Simple Linear Regression

 Please use the same technique to recover vote for a couple additional years to be sure you understand where the numbers come from.

-At this point, you might be worried about the time and energy needed to test a whole lot of lines in order to find the one that results in the smallest sum of squared residuals.
-Fortunately, R can solve for the best fine line.
-So, we don’t have to do the tedious work of fitting and testing candidate lines.
-Let’s see how this is done in the next section.
+At this point, you might be worried about the time and energy needed to test a whole lot of lines in order to find the one that results in the smallest sum of squared errors — and then to hand compute fitted values and residuals.
+Fortunately, R can solve for the best fine line and compute these new values for us.
+We’ll walk through how this is done in the next section.

 Fit a simple linear regression model

-To use the tidy() function to see the regression results, we just need to feed in the R object that we designated to store our linear model results (bp_mod1).
+To use the tidy() function to see the regression results, we just need to pipe in the R object that we designated to store our linear model results (bp_mod1).

 \[ \hat{y_i} = b_{0}+b_{1}x_i \]